stew1922/CrackedKraken/README.md

     from kraken import KrakenData
-    folder_path = 'C:/folder_path'     # this is the folder or directory where the downloaded Kraken history is saved. db_path = 'C:/db_path'     # this is the folder/location you would like the database to be saved - you will need upwards of 15 GB of space.
+    folder_path = 'C:/folder_path'     # this is the folder or directory where the downloaded Kraken history is saved. db_path = 'C:/db_path'     # this is the folder/location you would like the database to be saved - you will need upwards of 30 GB of space for the entire Kraken trading history.

     KrakenData().create_kraken_db(folder_path, db_path)